renoise/tools/Tools/com.renoise.SliceMate.xrnx/README.md

 * Auto-select in sample list
 * Auto-select in waveform

-Note: if *any* if these options are enabled, the tool will track pattern contains as you navigate around the song (this is the default choice).
-If you want to do this manually, de-select them all and use the 'Select' button.
+> Note: if *any* if these options are enabled, the tool will track pattern contains as you navigate around the song (this is the default choice).

+#### General

+* "Auto-start tool": will launch the tool when Renoise starts/on a new song

 ## Limitations